NomicFoundation/hardhat/docs/src/content/ignition/docs/todo/explanation.md

 ![Stages](/hardhat-ignition-images/hardhat_ignition_stages.png)

-**Hardhat Ignition** first runs validation checks on the module to increase the likelyhood that it will execute on-chain (e.g. that all contract calls match methods available on the contract's abi).
+Hardhat Ignition first runs validation checks on the module to increase the likelyhood that it will execute on-chain (e.g. that all contract calls match methods available on the contract's abi).

 A valid module is then analysed to build a graph of `Actions` to be executed.
-Tracing the flow of `Futures` between `Actions` in the module allows **Hardhat Ignition** to understand each `Action`'s dependencies, which in turn will control the order of execution.
+Tracing the flow of `Futures` between `Actions` in the module allows Hardhat Ignition to understand each `Action`'s dependencies, which in turn will control the order of execution.

-The graph of `Actions` is then run by **Hardhat Ignition**'s execution engine, which proceeds through the dependencies of the graph, batching those `Actions` without dependencies or whose dependencies have been included in a previous batch. `Actions` in a batch are run in parallel.
+The graph of `Actions` is then run by Hardhat Ignition's execution engine, which proceeds through the dependencies of the graph, batching those `Actions` without dependencies or whose dependencies have been included in a previous batch. `Actions` in a batch are run in parallel.

 Most actions get executed by submitting a transaction; though not every action results in a transaction.
 An action may lead to the submission of multiple transactions because of errors or gas management.
 The retrying of transactions is handled by the execution engine and is transparent to the user.